 Dynamic Layout Use Cases

-We’ve identified a number of scenarios in which the ability to automate structural changes to layouts would be advantageous to our users.
+We’ve identified several scenarios in which the ability to automate structural changes to layouts would be advantageous to our users.
 Potential uses for this feature include:

-- Quickly updating dataflow layouts when columns are added, removed, or modified at source.
+- Quickly updating dataflow layouts when columns are added, removed, or modified at the source.

-- Performing identical processes (cleansing, transformations, migrations) across multiple dataflows with minimal manual adjustment.
+- Performing similar processes (cleansing, transformations, migrations) across multiple dataflows with minimal manual adjustment.

-- Creating a dynamic ETL/ELT process that can pick disparate files from a given location and load them into new destinations automatically.
+- Creating a dynamic ETL or ELT process that automatically picks disparate files from a given location and loads them into new destinations.